BAPTISMS

-So you want to be baptised or have your child baptised at St. Mary's?
-Here's what to do!
+So you want to be baptised or have your child baptised at St. Mary’s or All Saints’?
+Here’s what to do!

 Contact the Parish Office